-Purpose - In this new era, due to the market competition, there are a lot of pressures in the manufacturing industry and SME Companies.
-Most of the manufacturing companies are facing challenges, such as increasing product variety, small lot size and short delivery time, but there is lack of a suitable and practical methodology to solve such problems.
-This study is mainly based on drilling down into an SME manufacturing company, exploring the limitation in its current business model and determining the boundaries of its operation process when facing the current market situation.
+Purpose - In this new era, due to the market competition, there are a lot of pressures in the SME manufacturers.
+Most of the manufacturers are facing challenges, such as increasing product variety, small lot size and short delivery time, but there is lack of a suitable and practical methodology to solve such problems.
+This study is mainly based on drilling down into an SME manufacturer, exploring the limitation in its current business model and determining the boundaries of its operation process.

-Design/methodology/approach - This research paper, based on a multidisciplinary literature review provides a holistic perspective on the affecting factors new business model development.
-A new business model is developed: Make-To-Customization, two-phase operation process and standardization modular design to solve the above problems for an SME Company, and then trial run the new business model in the manufacturing company.
+Design/methodology/approach - This research paper develops a new business model, two-phase operation process and standardization modular design to solve the above problems and then trial run the new business model in the SME manufacturing company.